Lim Tean: Defamation trial between Leong Sze Hian and Lee Hsien Loong

 Lim represented anti-government critic and blogger Leong Sze Hian in a defamation case brought by Singapore Prime Minister Lee Hsien Loong on 8 December 2018.
 A cross-examination of Lee was held from 6 to 9 October 2020.

 The trial began with the cross examination of Lee on 6 October.
 It lasted for 5 hours.
 On the second day of the trial an expert witness named Dr Phan Tuan Quang from the Hong Kong University Business School for the Plaintiff was cross examined.
 This too lasted for slightly over 5 hours.
 The trial ended when Lim argued that there was "no case to submit" before Leong was scheduled to take the stand to be cross-examined.
 The closing written submissions was due on 30 November 2020 and it had been agreed that these would not exceed 200 pages.
-In March 2021, the High Court ordered for Leong to pay Lee $133,000, which Lim called it ‘a wrong and deeply flawed’ decision.
+In March 2021, the High Court ordered for Leong to pay Lee $133,000, which Lim called "a wrong and deeply flawed" decision.